BrutalBotX/youtube_commentsXtractor/README.md

 6. Copy your API key and then come out of there.
 ![App Screenshot](https://github.com/BrutalBotX/youtube_commentsXtractor/blob/main/Screenshot/Screenshot%202023-12-12%20120422.png?raw=true)

+7. Paste your API key in the python code you're trying to run (There'll be a comment beside it, to make it easy to find)

+8. (For yt_cmall_ui.py) Make sure you put in the location of the frame0 folder you download from here, in the python file, it should also be commented for easy access

 ## Deployment

 I've provided both CLI and GUI versions, so you run try any of them.

 For CLI, make sure that google-api-python-client and urllib is installed.
-If not, run this:
+If not run this:
 ```bash
   pip install google-api-python-client